-Cats like to make the rules, and they do not make willing participants in any activity that they do not want to do.
+Degrees of Protest Cats like to make the rules, and they do not make willing participants in any activity that they do not want to do.
 Many cats despise having their paws handled, especially their rear paws, and they tend to resent having their nails trimmed.
 Each cat is a unique individual that will respond in his or her own way to restraint.
 Some cats cooperate best with minimal restraint, while others must be held down firmly for their owners to accomplish nail trims.
 Some cats will be quite vocal in their protestations throughout the procedure, and others will remain stoically silent.

 Preparation of Cutting Cat Nails

 From the time your cat is a kitten, you should play with her paws frequently.
 Handle each pad, gently press each toe and get her used to the idea of having her paws touched.
 She will also learn that she can have her paws fondled without necessarily having her nails trimmed.
 As you get to know your cat’s overall disposition, you will get an idea of how she responds to various levels of restraint.